COMPUTATIONAL FLUID DYNAMICS

-Computational Fluid Dynamics (CFD) is a numerical tool for the simulation of complex phenomena like fluid flow, heat transfer, mass transfer, chemical reaction, etc.
+Computational Fluid Dynamics (CFD) is a numerical tool for the simulation of complex phenomena such as fluid flow, heat transfer, mass transfer, chemical reaction, etc.

-Values for all the simulated variables (temperature, flow, concentration, velocity, etc) can be obtained at any given point of the simulated domain.
+Values for all the simulated variables (temperature, flow, concentration, velocity, etc) can be obtained at any given point on the simulated domain.

 We use state-of-the-art CFD software for process design and optimization and to identify potential improvement areas.

 Scope of CFD capabilities